Document

 The Council will recover costs when formal action is taken i.e. the service of Housing Act Notices, where it is reasonable to expect the owner to pay the charges.
 The full cost of an officer’s time including overheads and any relevant expenses will be charged.
 There is discretion to waive the charge when it is not reasonable to expect a person to pay the charges for enforcement.

-Landlords seeking to comply with the law will not be charged for enforcement action whilst bad landlords will be charged.
+Landlords seeking to comply with the law are unlikely be charged for enforcement action whilst those landlords who do not seek to comply with the law will be charged.

 Where charges for enforcement action are levied they can be registered as a local land charge against the property.